 It’s not a simple question, but the survey did provide some insight as to what the answers might be.
 Here are three key takeaways.

-Doctors recognize and understand obesity as a complex, chronic disease – but don’t know how to treat it as such.
+Doctors recognize and understand obesity as a complex, chronic medical condition – but don’t know how to treat it as such.

 People living with obesity think their weight is their sole responsibility.

 Most people living with obesity state that it would be “extremely beneficial” to their health to lose weight and of those people, almost all of them report they know how to lose weight.
 Despite these promising responses, less than 10% of people living with obesity lost 10% or more of their body weight and successfully kept the weight off for a year or longer.
 Even with success rates this low, people living with obesity wait an average of over ten years before they first start talking to their health care professional about weight.

 There is miscommunication and misunderstandings between doctors and patients living with obesity.

 Doctors and patients agree that obesity has an impact on overall health, but that’s where the commonalities usually stop.
 95% of people living with obesity are interested in losing weight, but over half of healthcare providers responded that their patients were not motivated to lose weight.
 This striking contrast could be due to a combination of weight bias, misperceptions, minimal training for providers and most notably a lack of communication between doctor and patient.
 Patients believe their weight is their fault and that they should not reach out for support; meanwhile, doctors fail to talk about obesity and weight loss in a way that resonates with their patients.
 Only about half of people living with obesity say their doctors have talked about weight loss with them, whereas over 70% of health care providers say they’ve discussed the topic.